fbrunet99/Golf---Godot/README.md

 ### Essential
 * Detect empty tableau (win)
-* Game over page
+* Game over page (CanvasLayer)
-* Show score
+* Add custom font and use it to change the score size
-* Show remaining card count
+* Fix bug where remaining count isn't right or doesn't show last card
+* Fix bug where extra cards appear after new game
-* Set background color to dark green
+* Set background color to dark green (add ColorRect to playfield)